robcli/robcli.github.io/index.md

-## Welcome to GitHub Pages
+# Welcome to GitHub Pages

-Hello, Welcome to my site!
+Hello, welcome to my site!

 My name is Robert and I am currently a biology major at UMass Amherst.

+## A Little Bit about Me

+I love baking and was an avid science bowl competitor.
+Nowadays, I spend my time writing questions and slaving away at Cumby's.

 # **Events that I Ran**